-Here’s how to transform a simple dollhouse in a doll home that kiddos adore!
+Here’s how to transform a simple dollhouse into a doll home that kiddos adore!

 Recently I purchased a wooden dollhouse for my young daughter.
 It was bare, but that’s the fun part!
 Paint brushes at the ready, mama!
 I decided to doll up the dollhouse a little.